The Crusader (sculpture): Design

 The Crusader is a medieval knight, and is used to symbolize the character of Victor Lawson.
 Standing more than thirteen feet tall, it was carved out of a solid block of dark granite supplied by the Henry C. Smalley Granite Company of Quincy, Massachusetts.
 The granite was then highly polished.
 The knight, with a large sword and shield, was an image that Taft had contemplated for years; he used it in numerous works besides The Crusader.
 The original model of The Crusader was done in clay.

 Unlike Taft's earlier work, The Crusader emphasizes its "sheer mass", helped by the lack of realistic details in the sculpture.
-The monument does not bear Lawson's name, but does have an inscription which reads, "Above all things truth beareth away victory", a quote from 1 Esdras 3:12.
+The monument does not bear Lawson's name, but does have an inscription which reads, "Above all things truth beareth away the victory", a quote from 1 Esdras 3:12.
 Stylistically, the Lawson Monument falls within Gothic Revival.
 The Crusader is described as "an excellent example of Taft's late style in which he blended literal realism and allegory".